dplarson/dotfiles/README.markdown

 # dotfiles

-## inspired by zach holman's dotfiles
+## inspiration
-These files are forked from Zach Holman's dotfiles, with slight modifications.
+These files are inspired by Zach Holman's dotfiles, with slight modifications.

 To learn more, [read Zach's post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).